 - Every oven behaves differently and it is always a good idea to test the baking temperature and baking time with a smaller batch of cookies so that you can adjust the temperature and time accordingly for the remaining batches.

-- It is best to do the drizzle the lemon glaze onto the cookies in batch to avoid the glaze from hardening on the cookies before you sprinkle the flower flakes onto top.
+- It is best to do the drizzle the lemon glaze onto the cookies in small batches to avoid the glaze from hardening on the cookies before you sprinkle the flower flakes onto top.
 Once the glaze sets, it will not be able to hold the flower flakes in place.